-JANNuS-Orsay, in situ dual ion beam TEM
+In situ dual ion beam TEM and on-line ARAMIS experiments

-In situ Transmission Electron Microscopy (TEM) is a speciality of the CSNSM lab since the early 1980’s.
-A TEM and a 190 kV ion implantor (called IRMA) were connected together under the guidance of Marie-Odile Ruault, allowing in situ observations of modification of materials under ion beam.
+In situ Transmission Electron Microscopy (TEM) is a speciality of the lab since the early 1980’s.
+A TEM and a 190 kV ion implantor (called IRMA) were connected together under the guidance of Dr Marie-Odile Ruault, allowing in situ observations of modification of materials under ion beam.
 Several research projects took place mainly on ion beam synthesis of materials using this peculiar equipment, on which a new 120 keV microscope was installed in 1994.
 The facility was updated in 2006 with the arrival of a new 200 kV FEI Tecnai 200kV G2 TEM and a new ion beam line connected to ARAMIS, a 2 MV Tandem / Van de Graaff homemade accelerator, built in the late 80’s.

-The facility is now operating according to three modes : i) TEM + IRMA, ii) TEM + ARAMIS and iii) TEM in dual beam mode (TEM + IRMA + ARAMIS), at a chosen temperature in the range 77 - 1300 K, allowing in situ observation and analysis of the material microstructure modifications induced by single or dual ion implantation/irradiation.
-Several analytical equipments (e.g. EELS, STEM, EDX) are also available on the microscope for chemical analysis for example.
-JANNuS-Orsay is opened to any proposal either through the EMIR federation or direct quotation.
+The in situ TEM is now operating according to three modes : i) TEM + IRMA, ii) TEM + ARAMIS and iii) TEM in dual ion beam mode (TEM + IRMA + ARAMIS), at a chosen temperature in the range 77 - 1300 K, allowing in situ observation and analysis of the material microstructure modifications induced by single or dual ion implantation/irradiation.
+Several analytical equipments (e.g. GIF (EELS, EFTEM), STEM, EDX) are also available on the microscope for chemical analysis for example.
+JANNuS-Orsay is open to any proposal either through the EMIR&A federation or direct quotation.
 Every experiment requires the presence of an experienced microscopist, presence that must be planned by the project leader.

-Several research topics studied so far at the JANNuS-Orsay facility, for different materials (semiconductors, metallic alloys, ceramic oxides, glasses), are listed below (not exhaustive) :
+Several research topics studied so far at JANNuS-Orsay facility, for different materials (semiconductors, metallic alloys, ceramic oxides, glasses), are listed below (not exhaustive) :

 nucleation and growth of nanoprecipitates (ion beam synthesis)